 These fudgy Triple Chocolate Peanut Butter Banana Brownies are rich and chewy!
 Each bite has a triple dose of chocolate, a hint of banana and a swirl of peanut butter!
-In short, your new favorite way to use over-ripe bananas!
+Your new favorite way to use over-ripe bananas!

 Raise your hand if you have some sad, spotty brown bananas at home.

 These are rich, fudgy brownes.
-Obviously no light cakey stuff around here.
-No ma’am.
+No light cakey stuff around here.